Cepton Announces Completion Of Acquisition By Koito, Ushering In New Era Of Long-Term Lidar Deployment

-By joining forces with Koito, Cepton will accelerate the global commercialization of its lidar solutions across automotive and smart infrastructure markets.

-The integration of Cepton will expand Koito's business platform, setting industry standards in mass-market lidar adoption for next-generation mobility solutions.

-SAN JOSE, Calif.–(BUSINESS WIRE)–$CPTN #automotive –Cepton, Inc. (“Cepton” or the“Company”), a Silicon Valley innovator and leader in high-performance lidar solutions , today announced the completion of its acquisition by KOITO MANUFACTURING CO., LTD. (“Koito”) (TSE: 7276), a leading tier one supplier of automotive lighting systems.
+(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Cepton, Inc. (“Cepton” or the“Company”), a Silicon Valley innovator and leader in high-performance lidar solutions , today announced the completion of its Acquisition by KOITO manufacturing CO., LTD. (“Koito”) (TSE: 7276), a leading tier one supplier of automotive lighting systems.
 As a privately held, indirect subsidiary of Koito in the United States, Cepton will continue to operate with its corporate headquarters in San Jose, CA.

 This acquisition, effective January 7th, 2025, marks a strategic milestone in the industrialization of Cepton's cutting-edge lidar technology, combining the strengths of both companies to reshape future mobility.
 Supported by Koito's world-renowned automotive expertise, Cepton will continue to commercialize its lidar solutions with a strong focus on quality, reliability and sustainability.
 Together, Cepton and Koito aim to drive innovation and unlock the next level of safe autonomy for passenger cars, commercial vehicles, industrial equipment and transportation infrastructure.